Tata Sierra mid trim vs Tata Curvv top trim: Which offers more value?

 Yes

-Both SUVs come feature-packed with similar screens for the infotainment and instrument cluster, panoramic sunroof, wireless Apple CarPlay and Android Auto and dual-zone climate control.
-But the Curvv Accomplished+ gets front seat ventilation, a powered driver's seat, a 9-speaker JBL sound system, a powered tailgate, connected car tech, leatherette upholstery, an air purifier and a wireless phone charger.
-However, the Sierra Adventure+ gets a manual boss mode, extended under-thigh support for the front seats and more USB ports with higher power output.
+Both SUVs come feature-packed, with similar screens for the infotainment and instrument cluster, a panoramic sunroof, wireless Apple CarPlay and Android Auto and dual-zone climate control.
+But the Curvv Accomplished+ gets front-seat ventilation, a powered driver’s seat, a 9-speaker JBL sound system, a powered tailgate, connected car tech, leatherette upholstery, an air purifier, and a wireless phone charger.
+The Sierra Adventure+, on the other hand, comes with a manual boss mode, extended under-thigh support for the front seats and more USB ports with higher power output.

 Tata Sierra mid trim vs Tata Curvv top trim: Driving Tech